0xblockchaincrypto/MAHa-Mini-Hackathon-2024/README.md

 ## Features

-## Conversational Examples
-- **Generating Ethereum Addresses**: A user might say, "I need a new Ethereum wallet," and the bot will respond with a newly generated wallet address and private key.
-- **Fetching Token Data**: When a user asks, "What tokens does this wallet hold?", the bot will list all the ERC20 tokens along with their quantities for the given address.
-- **Smart Contract Queries**: Users can request the source code of a contract by asking, "Can you show me the code for this contract address?"

 ### Conversational Interaction
 Users can chat with the bot using plain English, without needing to remember specific commands or syntax.
 Whether asking for blockchain-related data or seeking help with Ethereum transactions, the user simply types a request as if speaking to another person.